 It sounds impossible but we still find accommodation places with no Wifi or only under payment.
 This is the most basic required asset to have nowadays.
 And don’t let the guest ask for the password, give it promptly in advance, you can even play with it and make it personal, memorable and if possible fun.
 A good friend of ours used to tell me this KISS (Keep It Simple, Stupid) rule in every situation and we must admit it was equally annoying as effective.
 Create a password / official hashtag to be used.
 The coolest password we found?
 YesICan.
 Imagine… “Can you give me the password please?”.
 We’re still laughing.
 Hot tip: Avoid complex passwords and why not offer a lollipop or a bonbon wrapped with the username/password in it?

 #5.
 My bag is kind of empty-ready

-You can’t imagine the amount of amenities I’ve been seriously collecting from my hotel stays (#hoarderhustling).
+You can’t imagine the amount of amenities we’ve been seriously collecting from my hotel stays (#hoarderhustling).
 My drawers are happily screaming already!
-And like me, a huge percentage of visitors do the same.
-But, it’s time to step up and realize that amenities are one of the most valuable branding tools, lasting in our minds for a long time and I can guarantee that no one forgets a one-of-a-kind amenity.
+And like us, a huge percentage of visitors do the same.
+But, it’s time to step up and realize that amenities are one of the most valuable branding tools, lasting in our minds for a long time and we can guarantee that no one forgets a one-of-a-kind amenity.
 But whatever you do, try to keep it local.
 Hot tip: Find that one thing your guest might forget at home (a pair of comfy socks or a hydrating lipstick with SPF?) or something so unexpected that rapidly turns memorable (a fresh mint chewing gum pack?).